 Arrangements with customers may include multiple deliverables, including any combination of equipment, services and software.
 If multiple element arrangements include software or software-related elements that are essential to the equipment, we apply the provisions of SOP 97-2 to determine the amount of the arrangement fee to be allocated to those separate units of accounting.
 Multiple element arrangements that include software are separated into more than one unit of accounting if the functionality of the delivered element(s) is not dependent on the undelivered element(s), there is vendor-specific objective evidence of the fair value of the undelivered element(s), and general revenue recognition criteria related to the delivered element(s) have been met.
 The amount of product and services revenue recognized is affected by our judgments as to whether an arrangement includes multiple elements and, if so, whether vendor-specific objective evidence of fair value exists.
 Changes to the elements in an arrangement and our ability to establish vendor-specific objective evidence for those elements could affect the timing of revenue recognition.
 For all other deliverables, we apply the provisions of EITF 00-21, "Revenue Arrangements with Multiple Deliverables."
-EITF 00-21 allows for separation of elements into more than one unit of accounting if the delivered element(s) have basis, objective and reliable evidence of fair value exists for the undelivered element(s), and delivery of the undelivered element(s) is probable and substantially within our control.
+EITF 00-21 allows for separation of elements into more than one unit of accounting if the delivered element(s) have value to the customer on a stand-alone basis, objective and reliable evidence of fair value exists for the undelivered element(s), and delivery of the undelivered element(s) is probable and substantially within our control.
 Revenue is allocated to each unit of accounting based on the relative fair value of each accounting unit or using the residual method if objective evidence of fair value does not exist for the delivered element(s).
-The revenue recognition criteria are not met, revenue is deferred until the criteria are met or the last element has been delivered.
+The revenue recognition criteria described above are applied to each separate unit of accounting.
+If these criteria are not met, revenue is deferred until the criteria are met or the last element has been delivered.

-Our total deferred revenue for products was \$13.1 million and \$14.4 million as of October 31, 2008 and April 30, 2009, respectively.
+Our total deferred revenue for products was \$13.1 million and \$14.6 million as of October 31, 2008 and July 31, 2009, respectively.
 Our services revenue is deferred and recognized ratably over the period during which the services are to be performed.
-Our total deferred revenue for services was \$61.4 million and \$63.6 million as of October 31, 2008 and April 30, 2009, respectively.
+Our total deferred revenue for services was \$61.4 million and \$63.9 million as of October 31, 2008 and July 31, 2009, respectively.